ricardocmuller/aboutme/README.md

 I am a former architectural designer and University tutor who developed data and programming skills over the few last years, becoming a certified data scientist, and building a portfolio of projects that I am now sharing on GitHub.

+Passionate about learning and teaching, I am always looking to make a positive impact through the application and dissemination of knowledge.

 I believe that the lateral thinking from architecture coupled with the technical skills of data science and data analysis create a unique skillset to tackle business and world problems.

 ## 📖 Education